-Travelling in Denmark can be expensive.
+Travelling in Denmark can be expensive, such as in Copenhagen.
 Especially the cost of alcohol and eating out are higher than in many other Western-European countries.
 Public transportation between the main towns is frequent and easy to use.
 But if you want to get to the best beaches and nature parks renting a car is your best option.

 Tikva from Gezin op Reis